Common Interface: Command Interface

 In addition there is a command interface for communication between the host and module.

 This communication is in the form of a layered protocol stack which allows the host and module to share resources.
 For example, the module can request the current date and time from the host.
 To use this service, module shall open a session to the "Date-Time" resource provided by host.
 Or, module can ask the host to display a message on the TV screen and can then read keypresses from the host remote control.
 This is done by opening a session to host's Man-Machine Interface (MMI) Resource.
 This resource also allows the CAM to request and receive PIN numbers.

 Some of defined by DVB-CI resources are de facto optional.
 For example, the host could contain a modem for communication over a telephone line allowing the CAM to implement pay-per-view.
 This can be done by opening a session to host's Low-Speed Communication (LSC) resource (assuming that the host announced the availability of this resource).
 The Host Control resource (allowing CAM to request force-tuned) also may be absent in some of hosts.

 The definitely mandatory resources are Resource Manager, Application Information and Conditional Access Support ones.
-First two of these three are necessary for initial handshaking between CAM and its Host, while the CA Support resource is necessary for descrambling the selected channels.
+First two of these three are necessary for initial handshaking between CAM and its host, while the CA Support resource is necessary for descrambling the selected channels.

 The Command Interface is extensible and there are several specification documents available which describe these extensions (e.g. ETSI TS 101 699).
 However, these extensions have often not proved popular with manufacturers.

 CI+

 Definition

 CI+ (also known as CI Plus or Common Interface Plus) is a specification that extends the original DVB Common Interface standard (DVB-CI, sometimes referred to as DVB-CIv1).
-The main addition introduced by CI+ is a form of copy protection between a CI+ conditional-access module (referenced by the spec as CICAM, while CI+ CAM seems to be a more precise abbreviation) and the television receiver (Host).
-CI+ is backward compatible with DVB-CIv1.
-Old television receivers, which have CIv1 CI-slot, can be used with CI+ CAM and vice versa, but for viewing only those of TV programs which are not marked as CI+ protected.
+The main addition introduced by CI+ is a form of copy protection between a CI+ conditional-access module (referenced by the spec as CICAM, while CI+ CAM seems to be a more precise abbreviation) and the television receiver (host).
+CI+ is backward-compatible with DVB-CIv1.
+Old television receivers which have a CIv1 CI-slot can be used with CI+ CAM and vice versa, but for viewing only those of TV programs which are not marked as CI+ protected.

 History

 Initial versions

 CI+ specification has been developed by consumer electronic firms Panasonic, Philips, Samsung and Sony, as well as pay-TV technology company SmarDTV and fabless chip maker Neotion.

 A first draft of the specification was put up for review in January 2008 as V1.00 CI Plus Specification.

 The establishment of the Trusted Authority has been completed and an official security certification lab appointed.

 In 2009, versions 1.1 and 1.2 were released.
 The 1.2 version became the first one which was massively deployed.

-The main features added to the original DVB-CI standard by the CI+ v1.2 are:
+The main features added to the original DVB-CI standard by CI+ v1.2 are: